juxor/afaq/markdown/secH2.md

 Unsurprisingly, he called anarchism _"the no-government system of socialism."_
 [**Anarchism**, p.
 46] For Kropotkin, the _"State is there to protect exploitation, speculation and private property; it is itself the by-product of the rapine of the people.
-The proletariat must rely on his own hands; he can expect nothing of the State.
+The proletarian must rely on his own hands; he can expect nothing of the State.
 It is nothing more than an organisation devised to hinder emancipation at all costs."_ [**Words of a Rebel**, p.
-27] Rather than see the state as the main evil, he clearly saw it as the protector of capitalism \- in other words, as one aspect of a class system which needed to be replaced by a better society:
+27] Rather than see the state as the main evil, he clearly saw it as the protector of capitalism - in other words, as one aspect of a class system which needed to be replaced by a better society:

-> _ "The very words Anarchist-Communism show in what direction society, in our opinion, is already going, and one what lines it can get rid of the oppressive powers of Capital and Government . . .
+> _"The very words Anarchist-Communism show in what direction society, in our opinion, is already going, and on what lines it can get rid of the oppressive powers of Capital and Government . . .
 The first conviction to acquire is that nothing short of expropriation on a vast scale, carried out by the workmen themselves, can be the first step towards a reorganisation of our production on Socialist principles."_ [Kropotkin, **Act for Yourselves**, pp. 32-3]

-Similarly with all other anarchists.
-Emma Goldman, for example, summarised for all anarchists when she argued that anarchism _"really stands for"_ the _"liberation of the human body from the domination of property; liberation from the shackles and restraint of government."_ Goldman was well aware that wealth _"means power; the power to subdue, to crush, to exploit, the power to enslave, to outrage, to degrade."_ She considered property _"not only a hindrance to human well-being, but an obstacle, a deadly barrier, to all progress."_ A key problem of modern society was that _"man must sell his
+Similarly with other anarchists.
+Emma Goldman summarised the libertarian position when she argued that anarchism _"really stands for"_ the _"liberation of the human body from the domination of property; liberation from the shackles and restraint of government."_ Goldman was well aware that wealth _"means power; the power to subdue, to crush, to exploit, the power to enslave, to outrage, to degrade."_ She considered property _"not only a hindrance to human well-being, but an obstacle, a deadly barrier, to all progress."_ A key problem of modern society was that _"man must sell his